 Whenever practical, use borosilicate or quartz glass probe liners.
-Otherwise use metal liners made of seamless tubing (e.g. 316 stainless steel, Inconel, c.
-Pitot Tube

-Incoloy 825, or other corrosion resistant metals) when acid particulates are present in concentrations less than 1 mg/m^3 at probe conditions or SO_2 is less than 20 ppm.
+Metal liners such as 316 stainless, Inconel, Incoloy 825, or other corrosion resistant metals made of seamless tubing may be used when the concentration of acid particulate is less than 1 mg/m $^3$ at probe conditions or $SO_2$ is less than 20 ppm.